github/training-kit/foundations/index-extras.md

 * GitHub Student creates a Fork to follow along
 * Perform the same branching, committing pattern
 * Open a Pull Request and see the "linkage"
-* Review and create local branch relating to PRs (even from Fork) ???
+* Review and create local branch relating to pull requests (even from Fork) ???
 * Use "Checkout this Branch for..."" to create local branch of any PR and branch
   * Show how branch cannot be synced for Forks' branches
   * Show how branch directly on repository can be changed